railsuser2014/openobject-doc-book-en/source/book/4/4_12_Projects/4_12_Projects_management.rst

 If you check the box  *Warn customer* , you should define a page header and footer in that same tab for use in an email.
 Open ERP then prepares an email that the user can send to the client each time that a task is completed.
 The contents of this email are based on details of the project task, and can be modified by the user before the email is sent.

-.. tip::   **Note**  *Study of client satisfaction*
+.. note:: Study of client satisfaction

 	Some companies run a system where emails are automatically sent at the end of a task requesting the client to complete an online survey.
 	This survey enables them to ask different questions about the work carried out, to gauge client satisfaction as the project progresses.

 	This function can be used by companies certified to ISO 9001, to rate client satisfaction.